WHISK-AWAY/e-com-vite/notes.md

   - [ ] Need to clear promo state as cleanup
   - [ ] Guest order should only try to create when no user id
 - [ ] Where should sign-out button live / what should it look like?
+- [ ] Review form
-- [ ] Review score bubbles acting awkward
+  - [x] Review score bubbles acting awkward
+  - [x] review textarea shrinks to single line height @ XL break point (1280)
+    - ~~Possibly caused by input classes variable?~~
-- [ ] Scroll to top of products section when clicking next page button
+- [x] Scroll to top of products section when clicking next page button
 - [ ] Cart checkout button should close cart (check favorites also)
 - [ ] Product images should point to single product page
 - [ ] Bring back (render) search function